-Steps to Starting a Cleaning Business
+Checklist for Starting a Commercial Cleaning Business

-Step 1.
-Write your Business plan
+Step 1: Write your Business Plan

 After coming up with the idea, the next step in starting your business should be to write a clothing line business plan.
 Not only will a bank require you to have a business plan, but multiple studies have shown that a business plan helps increase the odds of starting a successful business.

-Step 2.
-Form a Business Entity
+Step 3: Form a Business Entity

-A business entity refers to how a business is legally organized to operate.
-There are four primary business entities to choose from which include the sole proprietorship, partnership, corporation and LLC.
-Each type of entity has its own pros and cons such as liability exposure, costs and administrative requirements.
+A business entity (also called a business structure) refers to how a business is legally organized to operate.
+There are four primary business entities to choose from, which include the sole proprietorship, partnership, corporation, and Limited Liability Company (LLC).
+Each type of entity has its own pros and cons, such as liability exposure, costs, and administrative requirements.

-Step 3.
-Select your Location
+Step 4: Select your Location

 It’s possible to run a single-vehicle business right out of your home, but once you invest in multiple vehicles, it may be time to rent a garage or a storage building with a parking lot.
 Cleaning chemicals often need to be kept within certain temperatures, so you may need to look for an air-conditioned building or storage facility.
-Rental costs will depend on the type of property, its size, and its location.
+Rental costs will depend on the type of property, its size, and location.

 Related: Choosing a business location

-Step 4.
-Apply for Business Licenses and Permits
+Step 5: Apply for Business Licenses and Permits

 A commercial cleaning business will need to obtain certain business licenses and permits, including permits and certifications for the cleaning chemicals used.
 These permits and licenses can vary based on the state and town where the business is located.

-Step 5.
-Find Financing
+Step 6: Find Financing

-Step 6.
-Get your Marketing Plan in Place
+Step 8: Get your Marketing Plan in Place

 Now that you are getting close to opening, it’s time to get marketing materials planned and created.
-It’s important to understand your market and what media they consume, so you can effectively reach out to them and let them know you’re open.
+It’s important to understand your market and what media they consume so you can effectively reach out to them and let them know you’re open.

-Step 7.
-Get Insurance
+Step 9: Get Business Insurance

 – Commercial property insurance protects the business if its equipment or property is ever damaged or destroyed in an event, like a fire.